Nalu.SharpState

 - Hierarchical State Machines — nested composite states via

-[SubStateMachine]. - Post-Transition Reactions — background
+[SubStateMachine]. - Post-Transition Async Work — async lifecycle hooks,

-ReactAsync(...)work andReactionFailed. - Diagnostics & Troubleshooting — generator errors (
+ReactAsync(...),*Asynctriggers, andReactionFailed. - Diagnostics & Troubleshooting — generator errors (

-NSS001–NSS011) and common pitfalls.
+NSS001–NSS010) and common pitfalls.